draganStojakovic/tube-fetch/README.md

 Options:
     --help, -h                                      Help menu
-    -l                                              Lists subscribed channels
+    -l                                              List subscribed channels.
-    -a                                              Add achannel or playlist.
+    -a                                              Add channel or a playlist.
-    -c                                              Configurehow many days back of videos should be downloaded.
+    -c                                              Configure how many days worth of videos to download.
-    -d                                              Configurein which directory videos get downloaded to.
+    -d                                              Configure in which directory videos get downloaded to.
-    -del                                            Deletes achannel or a playlist from a list.
+    -del                                            Delete a channel or a playlist.
 ```